What is FSSC 22000?

 Help customers to find your organization

-From January 1st 2018 all food safety management systems of certified organizations or new applicants are mandated to be audited against the latest version 4.1 of the scheme, published by the FSSC Foundation in July 2017.
+From April 1st 2021 all food safety management systems of certified organizations or new applicants are mandated to be audited against the latest version of the scheme, Version 5.1 published by the FSSC Foundation in November 2020.

 Once registered, you accept your organization to be listed in the Foundations database, which share a list of certified organizations and display information with regard to the certification status of your company.
 The website can be found at www.FSSC22000.com.
 This database is regularly used by customers looking to validate an organization’s certification and it can be shared with governmental authorities when appropriate.